-The Vetsuisse Faculty of Bern offers structured training programmes lasting 2 to 5 years.
+The Vetsuisse Faculty at the University of Bern offers structured continuing education programmes lasting from 2 to 5 years.
 In Bern, these programmes, called residencies, are carried out in 18 different specialist areas of clinical and paraclinical veterinary medicine.

 These are official, nationally or internationally established specialisation programmes that aim to achieve the highest globally recognised professional qualification in veterinary medicine (European Qualification Framework Level 8).
 International programmes are certified by either the European Board for Veterinary Specialisation (EBVS) or the American Board of Veterinary Specialties (ABVS).
 In certain specialist areas, FVH (Fachtierarzt/-tierärztin) specialisation programmes are also carried out, which offer broad, in-depth further training focused on one animal group.
 The FVH title as a specialist is standardised throughout Switzerland and recognised in other countries.